lowRISC/opentitan/hw/ip/lc_ctrl/doc/_index.md

 When the second channel `esc_scrap_state` is asserted, the life cycle controller moves the life cycle state into `EscalateSt`, which behaves like a "virtual" SCRAP life cycle state.
 This transition is not permanent, and will clear upon the next power cycle.
+Note that any scrap state (virtual or encoded in the life cycle state vector) will also cause the `lc_escalate_en` life cycle signal to be asserted.

 #### FSM Glitch Countermeasures